top of page

 To understand recoupment meaning in medical billing, think of it as the insurance company correcting a payment on its own.
 Instead of sending a letter and waiting for a refund, the payer adjusts things internally.

-Many providers first notice a recoup in medical billing while reviewing an Explanation of Benefits (EOB) or an Electronic Remittance Advice (ERA).
-The payment appears lower than expected, or a negative adjustment shows up on a claim tied to a completely different patient.
+Most providers notice a recoup in medical billing while reviewing an EOB or ERA.
+Payments may appear lower than expected, or a negative adjustment may be linked to a different claim, making it important to track these changes carefully.

-Medical Necessity: Post-payment review says the service did not meet criteria
+• Medical necessity audits: A review shows the service did not meet payer guidelines.

 How Does The Recoupment Process Work?